What are Drainage Systems?

-There are two uses for drainage systems as part of existing and developing urban systems or cities.
-Drainage systems are in place to remove the excess water in a development.
-This could be floodwater and rainwater and different kinds of runoff.
-Drainage systems are also in place to remove wastewater effectively, and this is referred to as sewer system.
+There are two uses for a drainage system as part of existing and developing urban systems or cities.
+Drainage systems are in place to remove the excess water in development.
+This could be floodwater, rainwater, and different kinds of run off.
+Drainage systems are also in place to remove wastewater effectively, and this is referred to as a sewer system.

 Not having a proper drainage system in place will result in flooding of low-lying areas, thereby causing property damage and health risks.
 An effective drainage system is the one that removes all excess water without causing inconveniences in terms of design.
 For example, in an area which has a lot of buildings like residences and shops, there cannot be open drains that flow through the areas.

 There are both closed and open drains in different areas.
-Closed drains form a complex network underground.
-The primary refuse from individual areas are collected and transported to a main network which finally goes to a treatment plant.
-Open drains are mostly used to collect wastewater that is not sewage.
-Use of open drains to dispose sanitary waste is extremely unhygienic and unsafe.
-Use of open drains to certain degree can be acceptable.
-However, any place with collection of water breeds various disease-carrying pathogens.
+Closed drain forms a complex network underground.
+The primary refuse from individual areas is collected and transported to the main network which finally goes to a treatment plant.
+An open-drain is mostly used to collect wastewater that is not sewage.
+Use of open drains to dispose of sanitary waste is extremely unhygienic and unsafe.
+Use of open drains to a certain degree can be acceptable.
+However, any place with a collection of water breeds various disease-carrying pathogens.

 Use of open drains is not a good option to carry wastewater even if the solids have been removed by the use of septic or interceptor tanks because people can easily come into contact with it.
 Moreover, since they are open any excess water can result in flooding.
 The only advantages of using open drains are in its convenience of construction and maintenance as it is easily accessible.
 This is why you can still see the use of open drains in rural areas.
 However, in densely populated urban areas, such a system will fail in its effectiveness.